-14 Notice Paragraph 14 - Suspicious Transactions Reporting
+12 Notice Paragraph 12 - Suspicious Transactions Reporting

-- 14-1 A bank should ensure that the internal process for evaluating whether a matter should be referred to the Suspicious Transaction Reporting Office ("STRO") via an STR is completed without delay and should not exceed 15 business days of the case being referred by the relevant bank employee or officer, unless the circumstances are exceptional or extraordinary. - 14-2 A bank should note that an STR filed with STRO would also meet the reporting obligations under the TSOFA. - 14-3 Examples of suspicious transactions are set out in Appendix B of these Guidelines.
+- 12-1 A direct life insurer should ensure that the internal process for evaluating whether a matter should be referred to the Suspicious Transaction Reporting Office ("STRO") via an STR is completed without delay and should not exceed 15 business days of the case being referred by the relevant officer, employee or agent, unless the circumstances are exceptional or extraordinary. - 12-2 A direct life insurer should note that an STR filed with STRO would also meet the reporting obligations under the TSOFA. - 12-3 Examples of suspicious transactions are set out in Appendix B of these Guidelines.
 These examples are not intended to be exhaustive and are only examples of the most basic ways in which money may be laundered or used for TF purposes.
 Identification of suspicious transactions should prompt further enquiries and where necessary, investigations into the source of funds.
-A bank should also consider filing an STR if there is any adverse news on its customers in relation to financial crimes.
-A transaction or activity may not be suspicious at the time, but if suspicions are raised later, an obligation to report then arises. - 14-4 Once suspicion has been raised in relation to a customer or any transaction for that customer, in addition to reporting the suspicious activity, a bank should ensure that appropriate action is taken to adequately mitigate the risk of the bank being used for ML/TF activities.
+A direct life insurer should also consider filing an STR if there is any adverse news on its customers in relation to financial crimes.
+A transaction or activity may not be suspicious at the time, but if suspicions are raised later, an obligation to report then arises. - 12-4 Once suspicion has been raised in relation to a customer or any transaction undertaken for that customer, in addition to reporting the suspicious activity, a direct life insurer should ensure that appropriate action is taken to adequately mitigate the risk of the direct life insurer being used for ML/TF activities.
 This may include strengthening its AML/CFT processes.
 This may also include a review of either the risk classification of the customer, or the business relations with the customer.
-Appropriate action should be taken, including escalating the issue to the appropriate decision making level, taking into account any other relevant factors, such as cooperation with law enforcement agencies. - 14-5 STR reporting templates are available on CAD's website7.
-However, banks are strongly encouraged to use the online system provided by STRO to lodge STRs.
-In the event that the bank is of the view that STRO should be informed on an urgent basis, particularly where a transaction is known to be part of an ongoing investigation by the relevant authorities, the bank should give initial notification to STRO by telephone or email and follow up with such other means of reporting as STRO may direct. - 14-6 A bank should document all transactions that have been brought to the attention of its AML/CFT compliance function, including transactions that are not reported to STRO.
-To ensure that there is proper accountability for decisions made, the basis for not submitting STRs for any suspicious transactions escalated by its employees and officers should be properly substantiated and documented.
+Appropriate action should be taken, including escalating the issue to the appropriate decision making level, taking into account any other relevant factors, such as cooperation with law enforcement agencies. - 12-5 STR reporting templates are available on CAD's website7.
+However, direct life insurers are strongly encouraged to use the online system provided by STRO to lodge STRs.
+In the event that the direct life insurer is of the view that STRO should be informed on an urgent basis, particularly where a transaction is known to be part of an ongoing investigation by the relevant authorities, the direct life insurer should give initial notification to STRO by telephone or email and follow up with such other means of reporting as STRO may direct.